Sample-efficient and Scalable Exploration in Continuous-Time RL: Introduction

 \looseness=-1 In this work, we study \emph{continuous-time model-based reinforcement learning}, where the goal is to interact with an unknown dynamical system and use the data collected on the system to learn the underlying ODE.
 We address two settings: (\emph{i}) reward-driven RL, where the goal is to solve a specific task; and (\emph{ii}) unsupervised RL, where the objective is to learn the system dynamics globally.
 The latter requires accurate global modeling, while the former demands task-relevant accuracy.

 We propose \combrl, a continuous-time model-based RL algorithm that uses probabilistic models, e.g., Gaussian processes and Bayesian neural networks, to capture the epistemic uncertainty of the learned model.
 Policies are selected by maximizing a weighted sum of extrinsic reward and epistemic uncertainty, following the optimism-in-the-face-of-uncertainty principle~\citep{curi_efficient_2020, kakade_information_2020, treven_efficient_2023, sukhija_optimism_2025}.
-In the unsupervised case, \combrl actively learns the dynamics by guiding the agent toward regions where the model is most uncertain.
+In the unsupervised setting often encountered in system identification~\citep{astrom_system_1971} and in unsupervised exploration \citep{aubret2019survey, sekar_planning_2020, sukhija_optimistic_2023}, \combrl reduces to active learning~\citep{taylor_active_2021}, specifically uncertainty sampling~\citep{lewis1994heterogeneous} and guides the agent toward regions where the model is most uncertain.

-\looseness=-1 We show that \combrl achieves sublinear regret in the reward-driven case and provide sample complexity bounds in the unsupervised setting.
+We show that \combrl achieves sublinear regret in the reward-driven case and provide sample complexity bounds in the unsupervised setting.
 Empirically, we evaluate \combrl on several deep continuous-time RL tasks, demonstrating improved performance and sample efficiency compared to baselines.

+Unlike discrete-time RL, where interaction occurs on a fixed grid and uncertainty is evaluated only at visited steps, continuous-time reinforcement learning requires the agent to additionally decide when to observe and control the system.
+As a result, uncertainty accumulates along entire trajectories, and regret depends not only on the policy but also on the measurement schedule.
+Prior continuous-time approaches typically enforce optimism by optimizing jointly over policies and plausible dynamics, which is computationally demanding.
+In contrast, \combrl realizes optimism through an intrinsic reward and directly trades off reward and epistemic uncertainty, yielding a scalable exploration mechanism whose guarantees explicitly depend on the measurement strategy.

 \paragraph{Contributions} \begin{itemize}[itemsep=.1pt, leftmargin=*] \item We propose \combrl, a continuous-time optimistic model-based RL algorithm that balances task performance and model exploration.
 Unlike prior continuous-time methods, which are either purely exploitative or rely on costly co-optimization, \combrl uses a single scalar to balance reward and epistemic uncertainty, supporting both reward-driven and unsupervised learning.